ganeti/ganeti/doc/design-2.0.rst

 In the beginning the only such lock will be what replaces the current "command" lock, and will acquire all the locks in the system, before proceeding.
-This lock will be called the "Big Ganeti Lock" because holding that one will avoid any other concurrent ganeti operations.
+This lock will be called the "Big Ganeti Lock" because holding that one will avoid any other concurrent Ganeti operations.

 We might also want to devise more metalocks (eg. all nodes, all nodes+config) in order to make it easier for some parts of the code to acquire what it needs